List of Coronation Street characters introduced in 2007: Wiki Dankowska

+Casey Carswell

 Derek

-Derek, was a delivery man at the Rovers Return Inn who landlady Liz McDonald (Beverley Callard) immediately takes a shine to.
+Derek was a delivery man at the Rovers Return Inn who landlady Liz McDonald (Beverley Callard) immediately takes a shine to.
 He appears to feel the same way, so she attempts to get closer to him.
 Liz becomes more keen on Derek as her husband Vernon Tomlin's (Ian Reddington) lazy behaviour starts to annoy her, and she continues to feel this way even after she and Vernon get engaged.
 The fact that Derek is married fails to deter her.

 When Vernon is supposed to be meeting Liz for dinner, he becomes too drunk to turn up so she asks Derek to join her.
 When he arrives, they both have a good time and, on the way back to The Rovers, Liz and Derek share a passionate kiss for the first time.
 After this, Liz continues to play around with Derek and eventually sleeps with him for the first time after he books a hotel room for them both.
 The two then later agree to continue seeing each other after Derek shows up at the pub pretending to be delivering.

 Their affair ends in July 2007 after Liz visits him at his flat and they sleep together.
 Derek's wife returns home unexpectedly and Liz is forced to hide on the outside balcony, naked, and is wolf-whistled by some nearby window cleaners.
 Liz splits up with Derek after telling him that she is too old to be hiding on balconies and having affairs.

+A writer from ITVX put Derek on their list of Liz' top ten lovers.